Work Permits

 Hazardous Occupations for Minors Under 16 Years of Age - California Law

-• In or about dangerous equipment & power driven machinery, aircraft, or vessels.
+• In or about dangerous equipment and power-driven machinery, aircraft, or vessels

 • Selling door-to-door unless the following conditions are met:

-3. Within sight or sound of supervisor once every 15 minutes;
+3. Within sight or sound of a supervisor once every 15 minutes

 SUMMER PERMITS

-Working minors who have not graduated from high school need work permits for their new jobs, even through the summer months.
+LJCDS students should follow the same instructions above to obtain a summer work permit.
+Minors who have not graduated from high school need work permits for their new jobs, even during the summer months.
 A work permit is needed for every job.

-Work permits expire one week after school starts and minors who are still working must renew their work permit for the current school year.
+Work permits expire one week after school starts.
+Minors who are still working must renew their work permit for the current school year.

 ENTERTAINMENT PERMITS

-Any student in Lower School, Middle School or Upper School will have their entertainment work permit signed by La Jolla Country Day's School's approved signers, Ms. Jen Boock or Ms. May Vukotich in the Upper School office.
+Any student in Lower School, Middle School or Upper School will have their entertainment work permit signed by La Jolla Country Day School’s approved signer, Ms. Jen Boock, in the Upper School office.

 CONTACT